Tuesday, November 5, 2024

 Climate Emergency Declaration

-Instead of omitting such emissions, all mechanisms driving up the temperature should be fully included in any action plan that seeks to improve the situation.
+Instead of omitting them, all mechanisms driving up the temperature should be fully included in an action plan that seeks to improve the situation.
 Multiple policy instruments and combinations of policy instruments should be considered for implementation, preferably through local feebates

 The situation is dire and the precautionary principle calls for rapid, comprehensive and effective action to reduce the damage and to improve the situation, as described in this 2022 post, where needed in combination with a Climate Emergency Declaration, as discussed at this group.